4Geeks logo

 The use of conditionals is the easiest way we have to make decisions when coding our algorithms.

-🔗 Using switch is not available in python.
+👉 The switch statement is not available in Python.

 What is a logical expression in Python?